 When powered on, the probe starts up within 2 seconds and the digital/analog outputs are activated.
 The probe performs a start-up purge, which takes approximately 4 minutes.
-During the purge, hydrogen peroxide measurements are not available.
+During the purge, hydrogen peroxide, relative humidity, and relative saturation measurements are not available.
 If the probe is in analog mode, analog outputs are in the error state (default: 3.6 mA) during the purge.

-Measurements from the outputs (digital and analog) will reach specified accuracy after a 81⁄2minute warm-up period.
+Measurements from the outputs (digital and analog) will reach specified accuracy after a 81⁄2-minute warm-up period.
 For this reason, you should design your system so that it does not rely on measurements from the probe during this time.

-Behavior at exposure to H2O2 (page 23)
+Behavior at exposure to H2O2 (page 31)

-5.2 Behavior at exposure to $H_2O_2$
+5.2 Behavior at exposure to H_2O_2

 CAUTION!
-When there is $H_2O_2$ in the probe's environment, the probe must always be powered on.
-When powered on, the PEROXCAP sensor is heated, which permits using the probe in condensing $H_2O_2$ conditions, maintains measurement performance, and lengthens the probe's lifetime.
-When the probe is powered off, exposure to $H_2O_2$ condensation can cause the PEROXCAP sensor to fail within a day, and the sensor will not recover.
+When there is H_2O_2 in the probe's environment, the probe must always be powered on.
+When powered on, the PEROXCAP sensor is heated, which permits using the probe in condensing H_2O_2 conditions, maintains measurement performance, and lengthens the probe's lifetime.
+When the probe is powered off, exposure to H_2O_2 condensation can cause the PEROXCAP sensor to fail within a day, and the sensor will not recover.

-When the bio-decontamination process starts and the probe is exposed to $H_2O_2$ , the probe's $H_2O_2$ concentration reading changes to > 0 ppm after approximately 20 ...
+When the bio-decontamination process starts and the probe is exposed to H_2O_2 , the probe's H_2O_2 concentration reading changes to > 0 ppm after approximately 20 ...
 30 seconds.
 This time is included in the response time of the probe.

-5.3 $H_2O_2$ concentration reading when not exposed to $H_2O_2$
+5.3 H_2O_2 concentration reading when not exposed to H_2O_2

 The PEROXCAP sensor used in HPP270 probes consists of 2 humidity sensors that have a minor difference in behavior when the humidity level changes.
-Because of this difference, the $H_2O_2$ concentration reading may vary slightly (typically 0 ...
-3 ppm) when the probe is not exposed to $H_2O_2$ .
+Because of this difference, the H_2O_2 concentration reading may vary slightly (typically 0 ...
+3 ppm) when the probe is not exposed to H_2O_3 .

-If necessary, the variation in low level output can be hidden by enabling the Low $H_2O_2$ threshold feature (available starting from probe SW version 1.3.6) that forces the output to 0 when the measurement falls below a set level (for example, 3 ppm), and the configured activation delay ends.
+If necessary, the variation in low level output can be hidden by enabling the Low $\rm H_2O_2$ threshold feature (available starting from probe SW version 1.3.6) that forces the output to 0 when the measurement falls below a set level (for example, 3 ppm), and the configured activation delay ends.
 The output returns to normal operation after the measurement has remained above the set deactivation level (for example, 10 ppm) for a set time.
-You can configure the Low $H_2O_2$ threshold activation and deactivation levels and the activation and deactivation delays with Vaisala Insight PC software and Modbus registers.
+You can configure the Low $\rm H_2O_2$ threshold activation and deactivation levels and the activation and deactivation delays with Vaisala Insight PC software and Modbus registers.

-Figure 8 Low H2O2 threshold example
+Figure 11 Low H2O2 threshold example

+Activation level

+The level below which the Activation delay timer starts (3 ppm in the example).

+Activation delay

-Activation level The level below which the Activation delay timer starts (3 ppm in the example).
-Activation delay The activation delay timer starts when the measurement falls below Activation level.
-When the delay ends, the H2O2 output is forced to 0 ppm.
+The activation delay timer starts when the measurement falls below Activation level.
+When the delay ends, the $\rm H_2O_2$ output is forced to 0 ppm.
 Note that the deactivation limits apply also during the activation delay.

-Deactivation The level above which the Deactivation delay timer starts (10 ppm in the level example).
-Deactivation The deactivation delay timer starts when the measurement rises above delav Deactivation level.
+Deactivation level Deactivation delay The level above which the Deactivation delay timer starts (10 ppm in the example).

+The deactivation delay timer starts when the measurement rises above Deactivation level.
 If the measurement remains above the deactivation level for the duration of the deactivation delay, the output returns to normal operation.

-The same deactivation principle applies both before and after the Low $H_2O_2$ threshold feature activates.
+The same deactivation principle applies both before and after the Low $\rm H_2O_2$ threshold feature activates.
 That is, both during and after the Activation delay, normal measurement output is resumed if the measurement rises above the Deactivation level for the duration of the Deactivation delay.

-- Configuring low H2O2 threshold with Insight (page 25) - Configuration registers (page 67)
+- Configuring low H2O2 threshold with Insight (page 33) - Configuration registers (page 80)